bensnell/ofxRTLS/README.md

 Take a look at the examples for a more in-depth look at using ofxRTLS with ofxMotive and ofxOpenVRTracker.

-Build in **Release** Mode.
-Debug is not currently supported and will produce errors.

 ## Examples
 There are examples for Motive and for OpenVR.
 When possible, another example has been provided with postprocessing enabled.
 The only differences between the examples include: